riya1606/riya1606/README.md

  -->

 # Hello!! <img src="https://media.giphy.com/media/hVa6t0WpoDOk7Pxb7l/giphy.gif" width="50">
 I am a final year undergraduate student at VIT, Vellore pursuing my major in Computer Science.
 I have been intrigued by technology since my early childhood and consider it to be an important tool to solve societal problems.
-Curiosity and Problem Solving ability drives my interest in technology.
-I am open to collaboration on impactful projects where I can use my skills for greater good.
+Curiosity and Problem Solving ability drive my interest in technology.
+I am open to collaboration on impactful projects where I can use my skills for the greater good.
 Have experience in Python, Java, Dart, SQL and R.